Mondal10/python-tkinter-tts/README.md

 # Python Text To Speech

-**Description:** A basic implementation of [Tkinter](https://docs.python.org/2/library/tkinter.html) in python for Text To Speech conversion.
+**Description:** A basic implementation of [Tkinter](https://docs.python.org/2/library/tkinter.html) in python for Text To Speech conversion and downloading the audio file with time-stamp.

 To Run Locally:
 - Clone the Repo.